Brenda-fassie/Puppy-shop/README.md

 4. The program should confirm that the product was added successfully.
 5. Log out.
 6. Inspect `puppy.csv` to confirm the new product has been added at the end of the file.

+### 6.5.
+Analytics and Visualization (Question 3)

+**Test Monthly Sales Display:**
+1. Log in with any credentials.
+2. Select option `7` to display monthly sales performance.
+3. Enter a start month (e.g., `09/2022`) and end month (e.g., `12/2022`).
+4. A dual-axis line graph should display showing sales values (blue) and number of sales (red).
+5. The graph should have proper title, axis labels, and legend.

+**Test Product Monthly Sales:**
+1. Log in with any credentials.
+2. Select option `8` to display product monthly sales.
+3. View the product list and enter a product ID (e.g., `7`).
+4. Enter start and end months (e.g., `09/2022` to `12/2022`).
+5. A dual-axis line graph should display for the selected product.

+**Test Sales Comparison Bar Chart:**
+1. Log in with any credentials.
+2. Select option `9` to display total sales by product.
+3. Enter a start date (e.g., `11/09/2022`) and end date (e.g., `30/09/2022`).
+4. A bar chart should display showing all products sorted by total sales (descending).
+5. Each bar should show the sales value on top.
+6. The graph should have proper title, axis labels, and be sorted correctly.